 When CPS first files a petition to have your child removed from your home, an affidavit (statement made under oath) will be filed along with the petition.
 This affidavit will detail the reasons why CPS became involved with your family in the first place and the reasons why they believe that it is in your child's best interests to be removed from your home.

-The responsibility to explain to you proposed court orders and how they can impact you and your child
+The responsibility to explain to you proposed court orders and how they can impact you and your child.

-Each time you go to court for a hearing, the judge will typically issue orders from the bench that will get written down in an order that is signed off by all the parties to your case.
-These orders are not mere suggestions for your or any other party’s behavior.
-They are specific edicts from the judge that will dictate how you behave in any situation regarding your life and this investigation.
+Each time you go to court for a hearing, the judge will typically issue orders from the bench that will get written down in an order signed off by all the parties to your case.
+These orders are not mere suggestions for your or any other party's behavior.
+They are specific mandates from the judge that will dictate how you behave in any situation regarding your life and this investigation.

 The responsibility to learn your goals for your case and to work towards achieving those goals

-Your attorney may not tell you everything you want to hear, and that’s ok.
-In fact- your lawyer would be doing you a disservice by only telling you things that make you feel good rather than telling you things that allow you some perspective on your case.
+Your attorney may not tell you everything you want to hear, and that's ok.
+Your lawyer would be doing you a disservice by only telling you things that make you feel good rather than telling you things that allow you some perspective on your case.
 It is ok to disagree with your attorney.
 Ultimately in situations where you and your attorney disagree on a subject in your case, you are the one who has the final say- not your attorney.

 How can you help your lawyer in representing you?
-Let’s find out in tomorrow’s blog post
+Let's find out in tomorrow's blog post.

-If you have questions regarding CPS cases or any other subject in family law please do not hesitate to contact our office today.
-The attorneys with the Law Office of Bryan Fagan, PLLC offer free of charge consultations six days a week.
+If you have questions regarding CPS cases or any other subject in family law, please do not hesitate to contact our office today.
+The attorneys with the Law Office of Bryan Fagan, PLLC, offer free of charge consultations six days a week.
 We will work with you to answer your questions and to assist you in learning more about your legal situation.